 Performance assignments are due each Friday if performed during class.
 Students also have the option of uploading their performance assignment on Canvas (online) by the following Sunday.
 Students are expected to review each assignment before the class meeting.
-Please note that the instructor may change the assignment for any week.

 Week 1: For our first class meeting we will do a quick syllabus review.
-Assessment piece due: In-person performance due April 12th (Online upload due April 14th).
-Syllabus assignment is due January 12th (Hard copy only).
+Assessment piece due: In-person performance due April 11th.
+(Online upload due the following Sunday).
+Syllabus assignment is due April 11th (HARD COPY ONLY).
+You must show up to class.

 Week 2: Articulation assignment.
-In-person performance due April 19th (online upload due April 21st).
+In-person performance due April 18th (online upload due the following Sunday).

 Week 3: Sixteenth note assignment.
-In-person performance due April 26th (online upload due April 28th).
+In-person performance due April 25th (online upload due the following Sunday).

-Week 4: Scale assignment (A, E, D, C, G harmonic minor).
-In-person performance due May 3rd (online upload due May 5th).
+Week 4: Scale assignment (E, D, C, G harmonic minor).
+In-person performance due May 2nd (online upload due the following Sunday).

-Week 5: Midterm performance preparation on May 10th.
+Week 5: Midterm performance preparation on May 9th.
 This will be a practice performance of your midterm composition.
 Please do not skip this lesson with your instructor.